 The abilities of ninja to remain unseen and undetected have acquired a nearly legendary status in popular media.
-Originally taught with two of the traditional 18 disciplines of ninjutsu, the stealth techniques of ninjutsu derive from “shinobi-iri," the art of stealth and entering and “intonjutsu," the study of escape and concealment.
-While many of these methods have become outdated with the invention of electric lighting and modern security systems, a number of traditional ninjutsu stealth techniques have survived.
+Originally taught with two of the traditional 18 disciplines of ninjutsu, the stealth techniques of ninjutsu derive from “shinobi-iri," the art of stealth and entering, and “intonjutsu," the study of escape and concealment.

 Video of the Day